awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + If your instance is in an Auto Scaling group, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance\.
 For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + When you stop a ClassicLink instance, it's unlinked from the VPC to which it was linked\.
 You must link the instance to the VPC again after starting it\.
 For more information about ClassicLink, see [ClassicLink](vpc-classiclink.md)\.

-For more information, see [Differences Between Reboot, Stop, Hibernate, and Terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.
+For more information, see [Differences between reboot, stop, hibernate, and terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.

 You can modify the following attributes of an instance only when it is stopped:
 + Instance type